wolfvictorOSI/Edge-Data-Store-Docs/V1/Egress/Configure data egress.md

 # Configure data egress

-After you have configured one or more OMF destinations, you can configure data egress.
+Once the OCS or PI Server destinations are prepared to receive OMF messages, configure data egress endpoints to create the connection to the destination and specify the details of the data transfer.

 **Note:** You cannot add egress configurations manually because some parameters are stored to disk encrypted.
 You must use the REST endpoints to add/edit egress configuration.
 For additional endpoints, see [REST URLs](#rest-urls).